statefulj/statefulj-framework-demo-concurrency/README.md

 Concurrency Demo
 ----------------------

-Demonstrate StatefulJ makes it easy to manage concurrency access
+Demonstration of how StatefulJ makes it easy to manage concurrency

 #### Repo: https://github.com/statefulj/statefulj-framework-demo-concurrency